raspberrypilearning/getting-started-with-mu/en/step_5.md

-## Creating code with Mu
+## Writing code in Mu

-The main area in Mu is for you to write your code.
+The main area in Mu is where you will write your code.

-+ Enter this code into Mu to say "Hello World".
++ Enter this code into Mu to create a 'Hello world' program:

 ```python
 print("hello world")